Introduction

 Getting Started with Postman

 Postman is a powerful tool for testing and interacting with APIs.
 It allows you to send HTTP requests, view responses, and organize your API calls into collections.
+If you’re new to Postman, check out their official documentation to get familiar with the interface.Importing the Sectors Financial API Postman Collection

-To start using our API, follow these steps to import the Sectors Financial API Postman Collection:
+To start using our API, follow these steps to import the Sectors Financial API Postman Collection:-

 Download the Postman Collection: